boxy-pug/ccxxd/README.md

 # ccxxd

-`xxd` cli tool clone written in Go, built as a learning project for [CodingChallenges.fyi](https://codingchallenges.fyi/challenges/challenge-xxd).
+A hex dump `xxd` clone written in Go, built as a learning project for [CodingChallenges.fyi](https://codingchallenges.fyi/challenges/challenge-xxd).

 This tool displays a hex dump of any file or standard input, like the classic `xxd` utility.
 It supports grouping bytes (`-g`), custom column widths (`-c`), little-endian output (`-e`), offset (`-s`) and length control (`-l`), and can also reverse a hex dump back into binary (`-r`).